muchafel/femhate/README.md

 # FEMHATE dataset

-This repository is the home the FEMHATE dataset.
+This repository is the home of the FEMHATE dataset.

 __Background__